Poketnans/simple-redux-store-hook/README.md

 };
 ```

-And on the store to sprad this module hooks's and useSelector's return\
+And on the store to sprad the useSelector's and module hooks's return\
 to construct an object that contains both states and action functions to\
 be catch on the components.